Tobacco Education & Outreach Coordinator

 Qualifications and Characteristics

-- Energy, enthusiasm and motivation to ensure high-quality youth programming for youth ages 14-24 in the LGBT community of the Lehigh Valley.
+- Energy, enthusiasm and motivation to ensure high-quality health programming for the LGBT community in Southeastern PA.

 - Excellent organizational skills and high attention to detail.